Audacious Inquiry Partners with the Georgia Hospital Association to Launch Statewide Patient Tracking and Alerting Service

 About Audacious Inquiry

 Audacious Inquiry (Ai) is an industry-shaping health information technology and policy company that provides bold solutions for connected healthcare.
-Nationally recognized for its work to facilitate health data interoperability, Ai is a trusted partner to CMS, ONC, state Hospital Associations and Medicaid agencies across the country.
-The company delivers a cloud-based software as a service platform that is the catalyst for secure and smart health information exchange among physicians, hospitals, health plans, ACOs, MCOs, and public health agencies across ten US states.
+Nationally recognized for its work to facilitate health data interoperability, Ai is a trusted partner to CMS, ONC, State Hospital Associations, Medicaid Agencies, and Health Information Exchanges across the country.
+The company delivers a cloud-based software as a service platform that is the catalyst for secure and smart health information exchange among physicians, hospitals, health plans, ACOs, MCOs, and public health agencies across 11 US states.
 Ai is raising the bar for how health data is shared, managed, and protected.
+For more information, contact ainq.com.

 About GHA